 While their size may make one think that they require a lot of space to grow and develop in, their calm nature makes them great dogs even for people who live in cities and apartments.
 They do not need a huge yard to play in, although that would certainly be ideal for any dog breed.
 A well-trained and well-socialized Great Dane will be happy with a 30-minute walk as his daily exercise.

 The Great Dane is a very old breed of working dog that dates back to 3000 B.C. - his ancestors are even visible on Egyptian ruins!
-Some people claim that Great Danes originate from Denmark, but many agree that they are originally bred as “boar hounds” in Germany.
+Some people claim that Great Danes originate from Denmark, but many agree that they are originally bred as “boar hounds” in Germany and often miss-understood for kindermishandeling because of their enormous size.
 They are meant to hunt the ferocious European wild boar, and their considerable size and surprising agility reflect this.
 Its name comes from one of its French monikers, Grand Danois or Big Danish.

 Features and Characteristics